Using the fragment position in a fragment shader is quite useful, but it is far from

 of the vertex shader.
 To do this, we must define an output

 variable.
-This is done using the out
+This is done using the out keyword.
+In

-this case, the output variable is called theColor
+this case, the output variable is called theColor and is of type

 vec4.

-keyword is an interpolation
+The smooth keyword is an interpolation

 qualifier.
 We will see what this means in a bit later.

 Of course, this simply defines the output variable.
-In main
+In main,

-we actually write to it, assigning to it the value of color
+we actually write to it, assigning to it the value of color that

 was given as a vertex attribute.
 This being shader code, we could have used some